CyberGen49/CyberFilesRewrite/README.md

 Type: `array`
 A list of wildcard filters to check against file names.
 Matches are hidden from the file list.

-For example, `*.conf` hides all file names that end in ".conf"
+For example, `*.conf` hides all files with names that end in ".conf"

 #### `theme`
 Type: `array`